NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

 ## Introduction

-This directory contains a prototype framework for testing [Krill](https://www.nlnetlabs.nl/projects/rpki/krill/), a free, open source Resource Public Key Infrastructure (RPKI) daemon by [NLnet Labs](https://nlnetlabs.nl/), end-to-end (E2E) in combination with various Relying Party implementations.
+This directory contains a prototype framework for testing [Krill](https://www.nlnetlabs.nl/projects/rpki/krill/) (a free, open source Resource Public Key Infrastructure (RPKI) daemon by [NLnet Labs](https://nlnetlabs.nl/)) end-to-end (E2E) in combination with various [Relying Party implementations](https://rpki.readthedocs.io/en/latest/tools.html#relying-party-software).

-This project uses off-the-shelf containers from Docker Hub deployed in the cloud to demonstrate:
+This framework uses off-the-shelf containers from Docker Hub deployed in the cloud to:

-* Deployment of Krill behind an industry standard HTTP proxy (nginx) as advised by the [official Krill documentation](https://rpki.readthedocs.io/en/latest/krill/running.html#proxy-and-https).
+* Deploy Krill behind an industry standard HTTP proxy (nginx) as advised by the [official Krill documentation](https://rpki.readthedocs.io/en/latest/krill/running.html#proxy-and-https).
-* Integration with a co-deployed rsync server for clients that do not support the RRDP protocol.
+* Integrate with a co-deployed [rsync server](https://hub.docker.com/r/vimagick/rsyncd) for clients that do not support the RRDP protocol.
-* Various Relying Party implementations as clients of Krill, such as NLnet Labs [Routinator](https://www.nlnetlabs.nl/projects/rpki/routinator/).
+* Serve various Relying Party implementations, such as NLnet Labs [Routinator](https://www.nlnetlabs.nl/projects/rpki/routinator/), with data from Krill.

-The intent is to deploy Krill, supporting components and Relying Parties, then manipulate Krill and verify that the desired changes are observed at the Relying Parties (RPs) connected to it, thereby testing Krill "end-to-end" (E2E).
+In this environment we can then manipulate Krill and verify that the desired changes are observed at the Relying Parties (RPs) connected to it, thereby testing Krill "end-to-end" (E2E).

-This prototype began life as a combined deployment demo of the various components thus its architecture is subject to review and is likely to evolve in step with the needs of the Krill project.
+This framework prototype began life as a deployment demo of various NLnet Labs and 3rd party RPKI related components.
+Its architecture is subject to review and is likely to evolve in step with the needs of the Krill project.

 ----